Ink230/DirectoryPredictor/README.md

 # Roadmap

-As of v0.0.4, the plan is to gather user suggestions!
+As of v0.0.5, the plan is to gather even more user suggestions!

 If you have an idea, suggestion or want to contribute, please open an Issue!

-- Folder mode is implemented ✔
-- Search by filename extension has been implemented ✔
-- Pattern matching (* wildcard for files, ? for folder mode listing all files...etc) is in development
-- These three features when completed will launch v0.0.5
-- **Until the Subsystem is taken out of experimental we will use this versioning scheme*

 # Disclaimers